 Overview

-Elastic is a function to create a rubber band effect by adding elasticity to surfaces and inner curves.
+Elastic is a function that applies a rubber band effect by adding elasticity.

 Location